 Oakland Cemetery has a rich array of Victorian symbols on gravestones, crypts, and mausoleums throughout its 48 acres.
 From very simple ones like the dove — which represents peace from God — to very complex ones with many symbols.
-An example of this can be found on on the Neal family monument, which depicts a wife and daughter.
-The monument includes: a wreath (eternity), a palm branch (spiritual victory over death), and books (a Bible or some other religious text).
+An example of this can be found on the Neal family monument, which depicts a wife and daughter.
+The monument includes a wreath (eternity), a palm branch (spiritual victory over death), and books (a Bible or some other religious text).

 Oakland Cemetery was established during the era when England’s Queen Victoria ruled from 1837-1901 and influenced culture worldwide.
 As such, there are three reasons why there are so many Victorian symbols in Oakland: